Tuned Compositional Feature Replays for Efficient Stream Learning: Results

-Feature-level replay is the mechanism by which CRUMB prevents catastrophic forgetting.
-Completely removing replay dramatically reduces accuracy by 61.2\%.
-However, CRUMB does not require a large replay buffer of stored feature maps to mitigate forgetting: reducing the buffer size $n_X$ (number of images for which feature maps are stored) from 200 (\textbf{Ours}) to 100 (\textbf{Half capacity}) and to 50 (\textbf{Quarter capacity}) had a relatively modest impact with 5.1\% and 14.9\% top-1 accuracy drops respectively.
+Feature-level replay is the main mechanism by which CRUMB prevents catastrophic forgetting.
+Removing replay dramatically reduces accuracy by 64.9\%.
+However, CRUMB does not require storing a large number of feature maps to mitigate forgetting: reducing buffer size $n_X$ from 200 (\textbf{Ours}) to 100 (\textbf{Half capacity}) and to 50 (\textbf{Quarter capacity}) had a relatively small impact, with 4.7\% and 13.3\% accuracy drops respectively.